Tadoussac: History

 Historians believe the St. Lawrence Iroquoians, who inhabited the St. Lawrence valley upriver to the west, were defeated and pushed out by the Mohawk before the early 17th century.
 By the late 17th and early 18th century, Tadoussac was the centre of fur trade between the French and First Nations peoples.
 Competition over the fur trade increased among the nations.
 In 1720, the trading post became part of the King's Domain Posts.
 Between 1762 and 1786, it was operated by Dunn, Gray and Murray.

 In 1802, the North West Company obtained the lease on the trading posts in the King's Domain.
 When the North West Company (NWC) and the Hudson's Bay Company (HBC) merged in 1821, it was operated by the HBC for one year until the original NWC lease expired.
 The renewal of the 20-year lease was awarded to John Goudie, the highest bidder, but in 1831, the HBC reacquired the King's Posts by buying the lease from William Lampson.
 The Tadoussac post (also called Totoushack) was the administrative headquarters for all the King's Posts until 1849, when the headquarters were relocated to Ile Jérémie.
 Due to a decline in the fur trade, Tadoussac became just a summer fishing post in 1851.
 In 1859, the HBC sold the salmon fishery, including its ice house and store, and ceased operations in Tadoussac.

-In the 19th century, with industrialization reaching other parts of Canada, tourists discovered the appeal of this rural village.
-Wealthy Québécois built a number of vacation villas.
-A Victorian hotel called the Hotel Tadoussac was built in 1864; it was expanded around 1900 and demolished in 1942, and replaced by a newer Hotel Tadoussac.

 In 1855, the geographic township of Tadoussac was established.
 In 1899, it was incorporated as a village municipality.
 In 1937, the Parish Municipality of Tadoussac was formed, but dissolved in 1949 because it had less than 500 inhabitants.
+With industrialization reaching other parts of Canada, tourists discovered the appeal of this rural village.
+Wealthy Québécois built a number of vacation villas.
+A Victorian hotel called the Hotel Tadoussac was built in 1864; it was expanded around 1900 and demolished in 1942, and replaced by a newer Hotel Tadoussac.